Beef enchiladas are a quick, easy meal that the whole family will enjoy. We also love to eat the leftovers for lunch.

 There are very few things that I like leftover the next day but these beef enchiladas are one of them.
 This is a simple, quick recipe that the whole family will enjoy.
 It is one of the favorites in our house.

 You could also make cheese, chicken, or steak enchiladas in the same manner.
 It’s basically like making tacos but adding in a little enchilada sauce and cheese with the taco seasoning.
-Then, of course, wrapping it in the tortillas and adding more cheese and sauce over the top before baking.
+Then, of course, wrap it in the tortillas and add more cheese and sauce over the top before baking.

 I know a lot of people are now making their own taco seasoning.
 You can use whatever seasoning you prefer.

 Want to be able to make these even quicker?
 Have kids that make their own lunches or dinners?
 Want tacos anytime on the fly?
 You can make a big batch of taco meat and freeze it.
 I portion it out into freezer bags or containers.
 You can heat it up (microwave or stovetop) and make whatever recipe you like.
 This would be a great idea for college kids if they have access to a freezer and microwave.

 Quick, easy homemade beef enchiladas.
 Fill with beef, chicken, steak, shrimp, or vegetables.
 Serve with Mexican rice to make a complete meal.